-• Try to ensure a calm and measured approach to the situation.
-Never give the impression they are acting out of anger or frustration, or are trying to punish the pupil violence.
+Try to ensure a calm and measured approach to the situation.
+Never give the impression they are acting out of anger or frustration, or are trying to punish the pupil - whilst keeping their temper under control and avoiding committing any act of punitive violence.